Jay W. MacKelvie: World War II

 After service in the War Department's Plans Division at the start of World War II brought him to the attention of General George C. Marshall, the Army Chief of Staff, in March 1942 he was promoted to the temporary rank of brigadier general and named commander of the 85th Division Artillery.
 He served until 1943, when he was appointed commander of the 7th Division Artillery.
 From 1943 to 1944 MacKelvie commanded the XII Corps Artillery.

 MacKelvie was named commander of the 90th Infantry Division in 1944 and participated in the invasion of Normandy.
 Shortly after the invasion, the VII Corps commander, Major General Joseph Lawton Collins decided that the division was not performing satisfactorily in combat.
 As a result, he relieved MacKelvie and two regimental commanders.

 MacKelvie had been nominated for promotion to temporary major general while in command of the 90th Division, but after his relief the nomination was withdrawn.

 MacKelvie was relieved without prejudice, and Collins made clear that he thought MacKelvie was capable of continuing to exercise command, especially of Artillery units.
 After being relieved from command of the 90th Division MacKelvie was assigned to command the 80th Division Artillery, serving until 1945.

 From 1945 until his 1946 retirement MacKelvie served as commander of the V Corps Artillery.

 Awards and decorations

-MacKelvie's awards and decorations included: two awards of the Bronze Star Medal; Purple Heart; Legion of Honor and Croix de Guerre with Palm (France); and Order of the Patriotic War 2nd Class, (Soviet Union).
+MacKelvie's awards and decorations included: Legion of Merit, two awards of the Bronze Star Medal; Purple Heart; Legion of Honor and Croix de Guerre with Palm (France); and the Order of the Patriotic War Second Class (USSR).